sumit-ai-ml/ZERO-YOLO/README.md

 2. Create two folders inside `data`:
    a. _'image'_: contains all images.
    b. _'mask'_: contains all segmentation masks.
-4. Put your medical images in the `input` folder
+4. Put your images in the `input` folder
    - Supported formats:  TIFF, PNG, JPG

 ### Step 2: Use the Web Interface